deepin-community/rustc/src/doc/reference/src/items/functions.md

 ## Function parameters

-As with `let` bindings, function parameters are irrefutable [patterns], so any pattern that is valid in a let binding is also valid as an argument:
+As with `let` bindings, function parameters are irrefutable [patterns], so any pattern that is valid in a let binding is also valid as a parameter:

 ```rust
 fn first((value, _): (i32, i32)) -> i32 { value }